augustt198/bwsi-report/index.md

 The second week's goal was to make use of the vehicle's onboard GPU and stereo camera to influence the vehicle's control.
-This was accomplished by using computer vision algorithms to give the vehicle perceptive detail of any targets in its field of view.
+This was accomplished by using computer vision algorithms in the OpenCV library to give the vehicle perceptive detail of any targets in its field of view.
 Using this perception to track targets, called "blobs", the teams were tasked with following and ultimately making a decision based off of the position of these blobs.
 For ease of detection, the blobs used were colored pieces of paper.